MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

     ![Screenshot of an empty workspace in Fabric.](./Images/new-empty-workspace.png)

-> **EDIT this before publishing** **Note**: When you create a workspace, you automatically become a member of the Workspace Admin role.
-You can add a second user from your environment to the Workspace Viewer role to test functionality configured in these exercises.
-This can be done by selecting **Manage Access** within the workspace, then **Add people or groups**.
-This will allow the second user to view the workspace content.
+> **Note**: When you create a workspace, you automatically become a member of the Workspace Admin role.

 ## Create a data warehouse